Bhawna-Ad/Algorithm-Visualizer/README.md

 # Sorting-Visualizer
-Sorting Visualizer is an interactive tool used for visualization and comparison of various sorting algorithms.
+Sorting Visualizer is a web application used for visualization and comparison of various sorting algorithms.
 The application is built using JavaScript.

 ## Content
 - [About the App](https://github.com/Bhawna-Ad/Sorting-Visualizer#about-the-app)